mroshan454/Replicating-ViT-Research-Paper/README.md

 - ✅ Replicate the Vision Transformer architecture
 - ✅ Train a ViT model from scratch
 - ✅ Fine-tune a pretrained ViT model
-- ✅ Classify human emotions using facial expression images
+- ✅ Classify Plant Leaf Disease using Healthy and Affected Leaf Images
 - ✅ Compare Performance of ViT Built from scratch vs. Pretrained ViT